FEMALE AMBASSADORS GIVING INSIGHTS ABOUT WOMEN IN VIETNAM

 I used to think that employees like me are always in a lower negotiating position compared to our bosses.
 We will never be able to win them.
 Therefore I never say a word or defend myself during discussions or debates at work.

-However during my participation in The Learning Curve for People-centric Organisations course by Respect Vietnam & WE@WORK, I could be able to practice the simplest knowledge of negotiation under Thomas Kilman - My boss and I need each other as much as we have to cooperate as wise owls.
+However, during my participation in The Learning Curve for People-centric Organisations Program by Respect Vietnam & WE@WORK, I could be able to practice the simplest knowledge of negotiation under Thomas Kilman - My boss and I need each other as much as we have to cooperate as wise owls.

 (Giang, a project developer in hospitality)

 "...I AM BETTER IN THE RELATIONSHIP WITH MY HUSBAND..."